savickasp/fee-calculation/README.md

 - array is printed to stdout
 - then exit

-created seperate class CsvReader t oread and get content of csv file
+created seperate class CsvReader to read and get content of csv file